 The overarching goal of the BSC is to increase NATO visibility and to raise awareness of NATO policies with a strong emphasis on its firm commitment to collective defence, the development of NATO’s partnerships and its global role in crisis management.
 BSC also has several secondary objectives.

-binary options sites with no minimum deposit Dialogue enhancement and promotion of a common Allied vision of risks and threats
+weekly binary options signals Dialogue enhancement and promotion of a common Allied vision of risks and threats

 First of all, the conference will gather high level decision-makers, academics and experts to further strategic reflection on the implementation of the Warsaw Summit’s decisions, to debate the impact of the new strategic concept, the future of NATO’s partnerships, in particular the recent impetus given to NATO-EU relations and to outline Romania’s role in the region as a factor of stability.
 As such, one objective of the conference is to enhance dialogue and promote a shared vision among all allies regarding the risks and threats we are confronted with.